fako/writing/setting/index.md

 Tirdecpion
 ----------

 Son of Sorsen.
-Whenever his father climbed The Tower of Atad to call upon the power of Atad it's Tirdecpion that meets him at the tower's base.
+Whenever his father climbs The Tower of Atad to call upon the power of Atad it's Tirdecpion that goes up to help.
-Tirdecpion supports his old father who got severly weakened when Atad forcefully entered his body.
+Tirdecpion supports his old father on the way down, because Sorsen gets severly weakened when Atad forcefully enters his body.
-When Sorsen puts an arm around his son Tirdecpion can feel some of the power flow into him.
+When Sorsen puts an arm around his son, Tirdecpion can feel some of the power flow into him.
 The Atad gives him the blessing and curse of foresight.
 For some time Tirdecpion can say exactly what is going to happen before it does.

-Smartest man in the world and hero of The City.
-He uses the knowledge from his father to outsmart everybody.
+Tirdecpion uses this foresight to outsmart most people.

 Burte